joelgardner/bnb-book-blog-app/Post2.md

 }

 ```
 > It's worth noting here that we're using the new `async`/`await` syntax in ES7.
 This allows us to write asynchronous code (i.e., send a fetch request) as if it were synchronous.
-If the network request fails for some reason, we return a rejected Promise, which is captured in the `catch` by the calling function (`handleClick`).
+If the request fails, we return a rejected Promise, which is captured in the `catch` by the calling function (`handleClick`).
 Nice!

 Make sure you're running both the client (`npm start`) and the server (`npm run watch`).
 Navigate to `localhost:3000`, and (finally) enter numbers into the inputs and click *Calculate!*.